 Authenticity.
 Always be yourself.
 I always strive to be as authentic as my brand.
 What you see is what you get with me and I always try to treat others the way I like to be treated.

 Customer Service – My CORE value.
-Right or wrong, my core interest is delivering to the highest standard possible for our customers.
+Above all else my focus is on delivering to the highest standard possible for our customers.
 Our customers are at the forefront of every decision that is made here at Taste of Bath and making sure their needs are met is number one for me.

 Community and giving back.
 I am all about my community, getting involved, encouraging growth and helping others to improve.
 I work a lot with our local producers to ensure they are portrayed in the best possible way.

 What a crazy schedule Helen.
 Your hard work is definitely paying off.
-We hear you won a number of awards this year.
+We hear you’ve picked up a number of awards along the way?

-Yes, we did!
+Yes, we have!
 I’m so proud of myself and the team for our hard work.

-Then in May, I was recognised in the Top 100 Women in the West Awards, and in August as a Top 100 Influencer in Bath’s Power List – Little old me.
+Then in May of the same year, I was recognised in the Top 100 Women in the West Awards, and in August as a Top 100 Influencer in Bath’s Power List – little old me!